 Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
-At Dashwood Banbury Academy we will only be teaching the statutory components of the curriculum therefore there is no need for parents to request this.
-(This means that we are not going to teach the sex education part of the RSHE curriculum as this is not statutory.)
+After this point, if the child wishes to receive sex education rather than being withdrawn, the Academy will arrange this.